 Tasca’s voice began to waiver as she recounted the meeting with her superior officer:

-“The next thing I know he asks me to turn over my weapon and be sent for a fitness for duty exam,” she said.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+“The next thing I know he asks me to turn over my weapon and be sent for a fitness for duty exam,” she said.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Bogota PD, after hearing Tasca’s story, believes she is psychologically incompetent to be a police officer, and she is being sent for testing.
 The Ridgefield Park Police officers seen tackling and punching an emotionally disturbed man waiting for an ambulance are never questioned. never interviewed by an Internal Affairs Investigator, and are still working the streets today.

 Bogota Police chose to suspend Tasca, an 11-year veteran with numerous commendations.